RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

                                to assign automatically
       --db=VALUE             Specifies the path where the database will be stored relative to APPDATA env var on Windows or XDG_CONFIG_HOME on non-Windows.
-Specify "" to
-                               use an in memory database.
+Leave value empty to use an in memory database.
       --messagestokeep=VALUE Specifies the number of messages to keep --sessionstokeep=VALUE Specifies the number of sessions to keep --tlsmode=VALUE        Specifies the TLS mode to use.
+                              Value        Description
+                              None         Off
-None=Off.
-StartTls= On demand if client supports STARTTLS.
+                              StartTls     On demand if client supports STARTTLS.
-                               ImplicitTls=TLS as soon as connection is
+                              ImplicitTls  TLS as soon as connection is established.
-                               established.
       --tlscertificate=VALUE Specifies the TLS certificate to use if TLS is enabled/requested.
-Specify "" to use an auto- generated self-signed certificate (then see
+Leave value empty to use an auto- generated self-signed certificate (then see
                                console output on first startup)
       --basepath=VALUE       Specifies the virtual path from web server root